Today I'm sharing all the best sewing essentials for every beginner sewer or quilter.

 Wool pressing mats have only recently become really popular.
 I have had mine for only 6 years or so.

 OK.
 First things first.
 The wool pressing mat.
 They are NOT all created equal.
 How do I know?
 I have purchased three other mats that were definitely lacking in quality before I settled on the Pam Damour version.

 Don't make the same mistake I did and try to purchase a slightly less expensive one.
 The other versions I got were not very dense and honestly didn't smell like wool.
 This led me to believe that they were not 100% felted wool.

 I also wasn't able to find anything on the packaging that said they were in fact wool.
 Oddly enough they were advertised as such, but when I received them I was really disappointed.

 - This mat contains dense wool fibers that trap heat.
 This allows you you to press both sides at the same time.

 - Because these are felted wool, they provide a firm surface for pressing quilt squares without stretching your fabric.

 Disclaimer: Because I want to be totally transparent, when using steam on these they do give off a smell like wet wool.
 I personally don't mind the smell.
-I'm a knitter and I love the smell of wool.
+I'm a knitter and I love the smell.